 But the article, while acknowledging that this discovery “could also unsettle the issue’s delicate politics, making it all the harder for society to adapt,” didn’t fully grasp with the implications of the project.
 Not only would carbon recycling disrupt environmental processes in ways we can’t fully comprehend; it wouldn’t solve many of the problems caused by mankind’s relentless consumption of fossil fuels.

 Keith’s experiment, though The Atlantic article avoided the word, falls under the broad category of “geoengineering,” an umbrella term covering a large number of different experimental engineering projects aimed at mitigating the effects of climate change.
 They include everything from obstructing solar radiation with space-based mirrors, to spraying clouds with sea water to whiten them, increasing their reflectivity.
 These ideas, no matter how far-fetched, find broad appeal in western societies.
-The Atlantic article was , as was the report last October about a Swiss company that said it could suck carbon dioxide out of the air and turn it into stone, Similar excitement abounded about to boost plankton growth to allow the sea to absorb more carbon dioxide, and so on.
+The Atlantic article was shared widely, as was the report last October about a Swiss company that said it could suck carbon dioxide out of the air and turn it into stone, “pulling us back from the brink.”
+Similar excitement abounded about dumping iron filings in the ocean to boost plankton growth to allow the sea to absorb more carbon dioxide, and so on.

 What explains this growing obsession with techno-fixes for climate change?
-One reason, surely, is that many of us worry about how long Earth will remain inhabitable; any potential solution to a crisis thatis worth exploring.
+One reason, surely, is that many of us worry about how long Earth will remain inhabitable; any potential solution to a crisis that is already killing millions is worth exploring.
 But another reason, just as surely, is that many of us don’t want to have to make the challenging sacrifices—personal, political, and economic—to address the problem.

 The hope that science will ride to the rescue is driven by a total faith in technological progress, and there are many such examples to comfort us.
 Stanford professor Paul Elrich’s dire predictions of worldwide mass starvation in his 1968 book, The Population Bomb, were averted by advances that increased agricultural yields worldwide.